SuperTylerX/SOEN487Project2/README.md

 1. **The Repository Core**

-   A java class library containing common interfaces / data structures that later on may be shared between the client, and the service (The Interface)
+   A java class library containing common interfaces / data structures

 2. **The Repository Implementation**